aws-samples/Multi-channel-Chat-with-AI-Agents-and-Q-A-Bots/README.md

 The below instructions show how to deploy the solution using AWS CDK CLI.
 These instructions assume you have completed all the prerequisites, and you have an existing Amazon Connect instance, SSO/SAML enabled.

+> Note:If you are using a Windows device please use the [Git BASH](https://gitforwindows.org/#bash) terminal and use alternative commands where highlighted.

 1. Clone the solution to your computer (using `git clone`)

 2. Check AWS CLI